pangzss/MeCo/README.md

 ## 🚀 Getting Started

-Following [ETChat](https://github.com/PolyU-ChenLab/ETBench/tree/main), we apply a three-stage training recipe for MeCo, where the first stage is for modality alignment, the second stage is for acquiring general chatting abilities, and the third stage is for enhancing time-sensitive entity comprehension abilities.
+Following [ETChat](https://github.com/PolyU-ChenLab/ETBench/tree/main), we apply a three-stage training recipe for MeCo, where the first stage is for modality alignment, the second stage is for acquiring general chatting abilities, and the third stage is for enabling temporal localization capabilities.

 ### Prepare model checkpoints